Discovering Causal Signals in Images: Conclusion

 \section{Conclusion}

+Using a carefully designed experiment, we have established that the high order statistical properties of image datasets contain information about the causal dispositions of objects and, more generally, about causal structure of the real world.

+Our experiment relies on three main components.
+First, we use synthetic scatterplots to train a binary classifier that identifies plausible causal ($X{\rightarrow}Y$) and anticausal ($X{\leftarrow}Y$) relations.
+Second we hypothesise that the distinction between object features and context features in natural scenes is related to the distinction between features that cause the presence of the object and features that are caused by the presence of the object.
+Finally, we construct an experiment that leverages static image datasets to establish that this latter hypothesis is true.
+Thus, we conclude that we must therefore have been able to effectively distinguish which features were causal or anticausal.

-Our experiments indicate the existence of statistically observable causal signals within sets of static images.
-However, further research is needed to best capture and exploit causal signals for applications in image understanding and robust object detection.
-In particular, we stress the importance of (1) building large, real-world datasets to aid research in causal inference, (2) extending data-driven techniques like NCC to causal inference of more than two variables, and (3) exploring data with explicit causal signals, such as the arrow of time in videos \cite{Pickup14}.
+Because we now know that such a signal exist, we can envision in a reasonable future that computer vision algorithms will be able to perceive the causal structure of the real world and reason about scenes.
+There is no question that significant algorithmic advances will be necessary to achieve this goal.
+In particular, we stress the importance of (1) building large, real-world datasets to aid research in causal inference, (2) extending data-driven techniques like NCC to causal inference of more than two variables, and (3) exploring data with explicit causal signals, such as the arrow of time in videos (\eg \cite{PickupPWSZZSF14}.)